Heathland History Forum

 Phil Stevens wrote (20 Sep 2006): John White, member of a local family (not to be confused with his brother the Bishop of Winchester of the same name who opposed the religious reforms), could have been a borderware / London commercial link.
 He bought up the manors of Aldershot, Frimley and Tongham (local clay pits) at the Reformation and eventually, as a member of the Merchant Tailor's Company, became Lord Mayor of London in 1563.
 His son Robert followed in his father's manorial and commercial steps in 1567 (I think), but not as Lord Mayor, as far as I know.
 He could well have seen the value of emigre potters seeking sanctuary in Elizabeth‘s reign.
 At the turn of the century the White family married into the Tichbornes who had ambiguous Catholic connections.
 Robert would seem to be the window of opportunity.

-I agree with Phil that the Whites are the most likely to have been involved in the potteries.
-However since there is no evidence that there was any 'Mr Big' involved with the Blackwater Valley potters, and the potters may have made all the commercial running themselves, I have not placed this biography in the Borderware pages.
+Although there are certain problems with the 'facts' stated by Phil I do agree with him that the Whites are the most likely to have been involved in the potteries.
+However since there is as yet no evidence that there was any 'Mr Big' involved with the Blackwater Valley potters, and the potters may have made all the commercial running themselves, I have not placed this biography in the Borderware pages.

 Sir John White of Aldershot was a member of a family of several generations of merchants from Farnham.
 By 1500 two branches of the White family already had extensive landholdings in NE Hampshire, Berkshire and Surrey (the area covered by this website).